 Before 1993, the allowable sulfur level in diesel fuel was 5,000 parts per million (ppm).
 From 1993 until earlier this year, allowable sulfur was 500 ppm.
-However, starting June 2006, the ultra-low sulfur requirement was implemented which means that the sulfur content must be no higher than 15 ppm for “on-road” transportation fuel.
-The government is requiring the use of the ultra-low sulfur fuels to reduce the concentrations of sulfur compounds in the environment.
-However, when sulfur content is reduced in diesel fuel, one consequence is that lubricity of the fuel is greatly reduced.
+However, the ultra-low-sulfur requirement was implemented in June 2006, which means that the sulfur content must be no higher than 15 ppm for "on-road" transportation fuel.
+The government is requiring the use of the ultra-low-sulfur fuels to reduce the concentrations of sulfur compounds in the environment.
+However, when sulfur content is reduced in diesel fuel, the lubricity of the fuel is greatly reduced.
 Lubricity of a fuel is the ability of the fuel to provide lubrication to reduce wear between moving parts of the diesel injector pump and the fuel injectors.

-Fuel used for “off-road” functions (such as farm, construction, and forestry operations) is exempted from the ultra-low sulfur requirements, at least for the present time.
-You can still legally use the low sulfur fuel (fuel with 500 ppm sulfur), but the problem is that not all fuel suppliers are carrying both the “on-road” (15 ppm) and the “off-road” (500 ppm) diesel fuel.
+Fuel used for "off-road" functions (such as farm, construction, and forestry operations) is exempted from the ultra-low-sulfur requirements, at least for the present time.
+You can still legally use the low-sulfur fuel (500 ppm sulfur), but the problem is that not all fuel suppliers are carrying both the "on-road" (15 ppm) and the "off-road" (500 ppm) diesel fuel.

 How do you know the sulfur content of the fuel being delivered to you?